 This chart shows the 5-year average number of mosquitoes collected per trap night by month for the previous 5 years.
 Data are shown for the six most common species found in San Mateo County.

-This June there were 72 larval samples submitted to the laboratory.
-The most frequently occurring species in larval samples was Culiseta incidens, the cool weather mosquito, present in 38 of the 72 larval samples.
+During September, larval surveillance focused on backyard sources like fountains, fish ponds, and containers in addition to catch basins and natural sources such as creeks and freshwater ponds.
+A technician uses a dipper to take a sample of the water and visually inspects it for mosquito larvae.
+If larvae are present, the technician transports the sample to the laboratory for counts and identification.
+This September there were 68 larval samples submitted to the laboratory.
+The most frequently occurring species in larval samples was Culiseta incidens, the cool weather mosquito, present in 41 of the 68 larval samples.
 This mosquito is found year-round in a variety of sources, especially backyard fountains and fish ponds.
 It is not known to transmit diseases.
-Culex pipiens, the northern house mosquito, was also collected frequently this past month, present in 33 of the 72 samples.
-This is the most common mosquito in San Mateo County, is a vector of West Nile Virus, and is found year-round.
-While the laboratory only identified 33 samples with Culex pipiens, the District expects this mosquito to be more abundant than represented here.
-Culex pipiens often breed in sources that are difficult to sample, such as underground basins and drainlines.
-District seasonal staff are currently hard at work, treating catch basins across the county in order to control mosquito populations. .
+Culex pipiens, the northern house mosquito, was also collected frequently this past month, present in 37 of the 68 samples.
+This is the most common mosquito causing biting issues in San Mateo County, is a vector of West Nile virus, and is found year-round.
+District seasonal staff are currently hard at work, treating catch basins across the county in order to control mosquito populations.